 As an International student, once you have completed the on-line registration process you must also submit additional documentation in order for your enrolment to be completed.
 The required documentation will depend on your individual circumstances.
-Please complete the relevant sections of this on-line form.

 All International Students are required to have paid a minimum 50% of the tuition fee prior to re-registration each year, or to have supplied/uploaded a sponsorship letter for the full tuition fee.

 Once you have completed your enrolment at LJMU you can settle down to enjoying everything that Liverpool and the University has to offer.
 However, it is important to remember that your status as an enrolled student at the University is dependent on you attending timetabled activities and completing all necessary assessments.
 LJMU is required by the United Kingdom Visas and Immigration (UKVI) to monitor the attendance of all Tier 4 international students studying at the University.

 If you have any queries about enrolling, please contact the Student Registration Helpline at: email@example.com

 You should familiarise yourself with the International Student Attendance Policy below: